List of The Dark Tower characters: John Farson

 Farson, a.k.a. the Good Man, was a former thief, murderer, and harrier in the lands west of Gilead in Roland's youth, later becoming a general of rebellious people from the lesser classes of Mid-World.
 Followers, at his command, occupied Downland Baronies such as the Barony of Cressia, and after allying with the blue-faced barbarians of Grissom, they finally overwhelmed Gilead and the gunslingers.
 After the fall of Gilead and Farson's triumph, Roland and his old ka-tet fought for nine years against the remainder of Farson's forces, eventually leading to the battle of Jericho Hill.
 Farson sends his Generals Grissom and Walter O´Dim with the last two thousand soldiers and mutants against Roland, who was the only survivor.

 Farson is tall and slim, he has short, straight, black hair, brown eyes and wears black armor.
 He wears a terrible fright mask around his men.

 In Wizard and Glass, a then-teenage Roland and his ka-tet uncover and stop a plot by Farson to use crude oil from fields in the Barony of Mejis to fuel his rebellion.
 Farson has recruited most of the Barony's elite to his cause.
 Roland later reflects that his actions only delayed the eventual fall of Gilead.

 Randall Flagg

-The Man in Black, and a character with numerous aliases, including: the Walking Dude, Walter O'Dim, Marten Broadcloak, Richard Faninn, Rudin Filaro, Legion, Covenant Man, and his given name, Walter Padick, son of Sam; he appears in many books of Stephen King, most notably in The Eyes of the Dragon and in The Stand, always as a nearly demonic sorcerer.
+The Man in Black, and a character with numerous aliases, including: the Walking Dude, Walter O'Dim, Marten Broadcloak, Richard Faninn, Rudin Filaro, Legion, Covenant Man, and his given name, Walter Padick, son of Sam the Miller.
+He appears in many books of Stephen King, most notably in The Eyes of the Dragon and in The Stand, always as a nearly demonic sorcerer.
 He is the Crimson King's chief agent.
+In the final novel, he is killed and eaten by Mordred Deschain.